Institution of Railway Signal Engineers: Notable Members

 Elsie Louisa Winterton became the IRSE's first woman member in 1923, whilst working as a draughtswoman for the Great Western Railway.

 IRSE Licensing Scheme

 The IRSE Licensing Scheme was introduced in 1994 as a means of competence certification for people undertaking work in the railway signalling and telecommunications industry.
-There are over 50 licence categories that cover the design, installation, testing, maintenance and engineering management of both railway signalling and telecommunications.
+Over 50 licence categories cover the design, installation, testing, maintenance and engineering management of both railway signalling and telecommunications.
 Possession of a licence (or evidence that you are working towards obtaining a licence) is essential for people who want to carry out S&T engineering work for Network Rail or London Underground.
-Network Rail and London Underground require themselves and their contractors and consultants, ensure that all S&T engineers engaged in safety-critical and safety-related work possess IRSE licences.
+Network Rail and London Underground require themselves and their contractors and consultants to ensure that all S&T engineers engaged in safety-critical and safety-related work possess IRSE licences.